-He played for the Braves until August 24, 1989 when they traded him back to us, for Francisco Cabrera and Tony Castillo.
-Cabrera would play the hero in the 1992 NLCS, getting the series-winning hit in the 9th inning of the 7th game.
+He played for the Braves until August 24, 1989 when they traded him back to us for Francisco Cabrera and Tony Castillo.
+Cabrera would play hero in the 1992 NLCS, getting the series winning hit in the 9th inning of the 7th game.
 The Braves would go on to lose to the Jays in the World Series.

-Acker did an excellent job for us down the 1989 season stretch, with a 1.59 ERA in 14 games, 28.1 innings, helping us make it to the playoffs again.
+Acker did a great job for us down the stretch of the 1989 season, with a 1.59 ERA in 14 games, 28.1 innings, helping us make it to the playoffs again.
 We lost out to the A’s in the ALCS, but Acker had a good series pitching in all 5 games, with a 1.42 ERA in 6.1 innings, allowing 4 hits, 1 walk with 4 strikeouts.

 Jim had a good 1990 season, with a 3.82 ERA in 59 games and 91.2 innings.
 1991 wasn’t as good, 5.20 ERA in 54 games, 88.1 innings.
 We made the playoffs again, losing out to the Twins in the ALCS.
 Jim pitched in 1 game.

-After the season, he signed with the Mariners, he pitched in 17 games, which was the end of his MLB career.
+After the season he signed with the Mariners, pitched in 17 games and that was the end of his MLB career.

 Happy Birthday Jim.
 Hope it is a good one.

-He was having a good 1997 season, had a 3.19 ERA in 37 games when The Jays traded Paul and Mike Timlin to the Mariners for Jose Cruz Jr. The Mariners were in a pennant race and their bullpen needed help.
+He was having a very good 1997 season, had a 3.19 ERA in 37 games when he and Mike Timlin were traded to the Mariners for Jose Cruz Jr. The Mariners were in a pennant race and their bullpen needed help.
 They had taken Cruz in the first round of the 1992 draft, number 3 overall.
 Timlin and Spoljaric did help them to the playoffs, but they lost out in the LDS.
 Cruz would go on to hit 122 homers for the Blue Jays over 6 seasons.
-I’m sure it was the best trade that Ash made for the Blue Jays, but that’s without checking.
+Without checking, I’m pretty sure it had to be the best trade that Ash made for the Blue Jays.

 Paul had a terrible 1998 season, 6.48 ERA for the Mariners.
-They traded him to the Phillies before the 1999 season.
-In May of that year, the Jays traded to get him back, sending Robert Person to the Phillies.
+Before the 1999 season he was traded to the Phillies and in May of that year he was traded back to the Jays, the Jays sent Robert Person to the Phillies.
 Person’s biggest claim to fame was that he came from the Mets for John Olerud in a one-for-one deal in which we sent cash along to the Mets.

 Paul would pitch in 37 games, making 2 starts, for us in 1999 with a 4.65 ERA.

-After the season, the Jays traded Paul and Pat Hentgen to the Cardinals for Alberto Castillo, Matt DeWitt and Lance Painter.
+After the season he and Pat Hentgen were traded to the Cardinals for Alberto Castillo, Matt DeWitt and Lance Painter.
 Not a deal that moved the needle for us.
 Paul was released by the Cards, before the 2000 season and signed with the Royals.
-He pitched in 13 games for them, and that was the end of his major league career.
+He pitched in 13 games for them and that was the end of his major league career.

 He again got a call up in August of 2013, and hit much better, .290/.369/.458 in 35 games.

-That bought him a job out of spring training 2014.
-He didn’t hit much at all in 13 games in April.
-He was DFAed and taken by the White Sox off waivers.
+That bought him a job out of spring training in 2014, but he didn’t hit much at all in 13 April games and was DFAed and taken by the White Sox off waivers.
 He played in 83 games, hitting .276/.311/.417.

 Millar played his last season in the majors for the Jays.
 He was brought in for veteran presence.
 But when you hit .223/.311/.363 in 78 games.
-When you are a first baseman/DH, and you hit like that, it doesn’t matter how great a guy you are in the clubhouse, but, after he left the team, we found out that most of his veteran presence was telling everyone how great it was when he was with the Red Sox.
+When you are a first baseman/DH and you hit like that, it really doesn’t matter how great a guy you are in the clubhouse, but, after he left the team we found out that most of his veteran presents was telling everyone how great it was when he was with the Red Sox.